Learn something new every day

 If the variation with temperature isn’t linear, then the temperature coefficient is more difficult to calculate.
 In this situation, scientists usually try to discover a variety of temperature coefficients that can be used in various temperature ranges.
 Even so, it’s not always possible to calculate a useful temperature coefficient.

-An example of a practical application that’s possible because of a material’s known temperature coefficient is temperature-dependant resistors.
+An example of a practical application that’s possible because of a material’s known temperature coefficient is temperature-dependent resistors.
 These are used in a number of electric circuits and allow an engineer to change the way a circuit behaves depending on the external temperature.
 Without being able to predict how a material reacts to changes in temperature, this would not be possible.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!